 If agents cannot send reports to a central mechanism, they must put up cash as collateral.
-Collateral can act like a position limit because an agent may not have enough cash to enter the number of contracts needed to make default profitable.
-However, using collateral has an opportunity cost.
-The optimal mechanism with reports (i.e., the position limit mechanism) may also require collateral, but less than the amount needed when agents cannot send reports.
+Collateral acts like a position limit because an agent may not have enough cash to enter the number of contracts needed to make default profitable.
+However, using collateral has an opportunity cost, as agents forgo investing in their positive net present value (NPV) projects.
+Since agents can divert money from investment to consumption, the optimal mechanism with reports (i.e., the position limit mechanism) may also require collateral, but less than the amount needed when agents cannot send reports.